Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Starting the X Window System

-- Starting an X session with GDM
+- Starting X sessions with GDM

-- Customizing the X session (traditional method)
+- Customizing X sessions (classic method)

-- Customizing the X session (modern method)
+- Customizing X sessions (new method)

 - Securing X terminals over the Internet